The History Department offers four MA programs:

 Character of the programs

 Our MA programs are graduate programs.
-The department does not inculcate knowledge that was supposedly acquired in undergraduate education.
 Students are expected to develop familiarity with, and experience in, the basic skills of independent research.
 Faculty members offer guidance, assistance, and supervision in students' own creative work and, naturally, information on fields which students may not have studied earlier.

 Our MA programs are programs in comparative history.
 This does not imply that students are expected to work on topics that are per se comparative.
 It means, however, that they should strive to develop an ability to place their topics in a comparative perspective.
-In order to achieve this, they should be prepared to obtain training and participate in research discussions of several fields of scholarship besides their own specialization, primarily by selecting courses that point beyond the thematic, spatial and temporal boundaries of the subject of their theses.
+In order to achieve this, they should participate in research discussions of several fields of scholarship besides their own specialization, primarily by selecting courses that point beyond the thematic, spatial and temporal boundaries of the subject of their theses.
 They should also take advantage of the interdisciplinary background of our faculty, and to a certain extent also of their peers, many of whom have been previously trained in a discipline other than history.

 Master's students may also pursue a number of specializations and advanced certificate programs within the department.
 These programs mark academic fields of particular relevance in which there is a coalescence of faculty strength between the History Department and other CEU units.
 The specializations and advanced certificate programs do not imply separate degrees: students who have successfully completed the requirements receive, together with the regular CEU MA degree, a certificate of attendance.
 You can find more information on the programs here.